-1 Identification of the 2 D eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 9.
+1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 9.
 Timber yard Movements of timber products are entered in the record of inputs and outputs.
 The owner of the timber yard, via monthly reports on inputs and outputs based on the record of inputs and outputs.
 The monthly report on inputs and outputs includes: (i) Initial inventory of timber products. (ii) Inputs of timber products. (iii) Outputs (sales or transfers), and (iv) Final inventory of timber products.
 During field inspections, the ICF checks the information provided in the timber yard's monthly report on inputs and outputs against the information collected: (1) Review of the record of inputs and outputs.
 (2) Inventory of existing volume.
 Via the SIRMA, the ICF reconciles the data of the monthly report on the timber yard's inputs and outputs with the data of the sellers' reports on submission of SAR-authorised invoices and waybills.
 When the timber products come directly from the forest, the ICF reconciles the data of the timber yard's monthly report on inputs and outputs with the data on transport permits declared by the holder of the harvesting licence.

-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation Observations: sad invoice is issued when ti mbar products are sold and acco mpanies the waybill throughout transportati on of timber products from o no link in the chain to the next. sed invoice is issued when the inder products are sold and acco inpanies the wayom throughout transportati on or timber products from o ne mik in the cham to the 10.
+1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation next. - ompanies the waybill throughout transportation - 1 10.
 FLEGT and H-Legal licensing Declaration of the goods in the FLEGT and H-legal licence applications.
 The exporter submits the FLEGT or H-legal licence application and the legal compliance certificate to the ICF Licensing Unit.
 The application document contains the details of the timber products to be exported: Commercial description of the timber or timber products.
 HS Codes.
 Common and scientific name of the species.
 Volume (m3) and net weight (kg).
 Number of units, and Distinguishing marks.
 The Licensing Unit instructs the Verification Unit to check in the SIRMA or other system that the operator and all the products included in the shipment comply with the requirements of the LAS.
-The ICF reconciles the information declared in the FLEGT and H-Lega licence applications: - by the primary or secondary forest produc company with the data on monthly production reports, transport permits and waybills, - by the timber yard with the data on the monthly report on inputs and outputs, transport permits and waybills.
+The ICF reconciles the information declared in the FLEGT and H-Legal licence applications: - by the primary or secondary forest product company with the data on monthly production reports, transport permits and waybills, - by the timber yard with the data on the monthly report on inputs and outputs, transport permits and waybills.

-Reconciliation tools will be developed in the SIRMA to check FLEGT licence applications for the Union market and H-legal licence applications for other markets.
+- Reconciliation tools will be developed in the SIRMA to check FLEGT licence applications for the Union market and H-legal licence applications for other markets.

 1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 11.
 Export of timber products The product is identified in the Single Customs Declaration (SCD) and in the product details on the SAR-authorised export invoice and BCH Export Declaration.
 The exporter, via the customs agent, submits the SCD, SAR-authorised export invoice and BCH Export Declaration for each shipment.
-For each shipment, the application file includes: - SAR-authorised export invoice. - SCD. - BCH Export Declaration. - FLEGT licence in the case of export to the Union. - H-legal licence issued by the Licensing Unit in the case of export outside the Union.
+For each shipment, the application file includes: SAR-authorised export invoice.
+SCD.
+BCH Export Declaration.
+FLEGT licence in the case of export to the Union.
+H-legal licence issued by the Licensing Unit in the case of export outside the Union.
 The Customs Authority systematically checks that the documents included in the export application are consistent with one another.
 The Customs Authority checks the authenticity of the document (FLEGT or H-legal licence) on the IT systems (SIRMA and TIM).